SwiftCham/Computational_Theory/README.md

 **Algorithm 2: Trial Division**

 Trial division is the most intuitive primality testing method.
-It checks each candidate number for divisibility by smaller numbers.
+It checks each candidate number for divisibility by smaller numbers, utilising Python's Binary arithmatic operations [5].

 **Implementation Details:**
 ```python